TheLittleNestPlayschool/TheLittleNest/docs/27-memory-nest.md

 It should never feel like browsing files.

-It should feel like opening a family keepsake box.
+It should feel like opening a treasured family keepsake box filled with stories waiting to be experienced again.

 Every interaction should invite discovery.